dell-datascience/Data_Analytics/Prosper_Bank_Loan_Data_Exploration/Part_I_exploration.md

 ```

-summarise the various statges of Past Due (1-120days) into a single `Past Due` value for simplicity
+summarise the various stages of Past Due (1-120days) into a single `Past Due` value for simplicity

 ```python
 import re